cristianbuse/VBA-MemoryTools/README.md

  - GetDefaultInterface
  - MemObject (dereferences a pointer and returns an Object)
  - UnsignedAddition
+ - VarPtrArray (VarPtr for arrays)
+ - ArrPtr (as ObjPtr is for objects and StrPtr is for strings)

 See ```DemoMain``` method in the Demo module.